IESD/MECS/readme.md

 cd /path/to/boot/partition
 touch ssh
 ```
+3. Insert sd card into your raspberry pi

+4. Log into the pi via ssh
 > HINT: If you have problems with this, try using putty to connect - this worked for us in the lab

-1. Log into the pi via ssh

 ## Initialise the pi